Changissnz/nu_merchant_principal/README.md

-Cycles can be demarcated into individual identities, but with the addition of a connective chain for a group of cycles, their individual identities mean little for individual value.
+Cycles can be demarcated into individual identities, but with the addition of a connective chain for a group of cycles, their individual identities mean little for individual values.
 The engineering of vulnerable systems for output, such that the components are preferred to be ignored in rank of value so that precision-based tampering is not as encouraged on the blackbox's functionality,